dawnchukwuma23/dawnchukwuma23/README.md

 ## Hi there 👋
-🧑‍💻 Flutter Developer
+🧑‍💻 Flutter Developer | Frontend Developer.
-🧑‍💻 Frontend Developer
 <!--
 **dawnchukwuma23/dawnchukwuma23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.